INSIGHT Science & Engineering Pro

 - Confidence in Reasoning: Confidence in reasoning is the habitual tendency to trust informed reflective thinking as the optimal approach to problem solving and decision making of all kinds.
 The individual professional and the project team that is trustful of reasoned judgment is more likely to apply strong, objective, evidence-based reasoning when analyzing problems and making decisions.

 - Inquisitiveness: The inquisitive professional has a driving desire to learn the explanations for events and phenomena of all kinds, even if the application of that new knowledge is not immediately apparent.
 The inquisitive professional is naturally curious about the latest advances in science, technology, and other fields as well.

 - Maturity of Judgment: Maturity of judgment is the habit of seeing the complexity of issues and yet striving to make reasonable and timely decisions.
 Maturity of judgment enables the professional to avoid the problems created by imprudent, black-and-white thinking, jumping to conclusions, or stubbornly refusing to change when the evidence shows that change is warranted.

 - Resourceful: The resourceful professional is driven to find the means necessary to fulfill responsibilities.
 Higher scores indicate an expectation of personal agency and self-reliance regarding accomplishing goals.
 Resourcefulness is valuable in team leaders, scientists, engineers, and managers tasked with key organizational duties.

 - Collaborative: A collaborative professional strives to bring about the success of their professional group or project team and its mission.
-Higher scores indicate a person who is willing to put aside personal gain or recognition to bring about the achievement of the group’s mission, goals, and objectives.
+Higher scores indicate a person who puts team-work and the accomplishment of group goals ahead of personal gain or recognition.

 Essential Reasoning Skills of Science & Engineering Professionals